MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ::: zone pivot="programming-language-ts"

-The easiest way to create a new item in a table is to dervie a new interface from `TableEntity` and then create a new object of that type.
+The easiest way to create a new item in a table is to derive a new interface from `TableEntity` and then create a new object of that type.

 ```typescript
 export interface Product extends TableEntity {